 the mental body relates to the east, and

 the spiritual body relates to the north.

 This gives us insight into how they are all interconnected, and how the imbalance of one will imbalance the rest.
-In reality – we will never as human beings in physical body have all of our directions perfectly balanced – but the point is to be more aware and more conscious, so that we do our best to stay in balance.
+One thing to remember is that – we will never as human beings have all of our directions perfectly balanced – but the point is to be more aware and more conscious, so that we do our best to stay in balance.
 This is why the wheel is also used by many holistic health practitioners – because it can show how we can balance one area of life through another.
 In Indigenous cultures particularly, the medicine wheel is used for ceremony, ritual, healing, spiritual purposes and as a container for understanding the oneness of life.

 The circle is full of symbolism holding the totality of life, and holding layers and layers of complex mystical symbology and esoteric wisdom.

 The directions of the wheel also relate to the four elements, our age, time of day, and the four seasons of the year.
 Many shamans take time each season to focus on the area of life, and the element that the direction represents.
 For example, in summer, or the south direction, we can focus more on relationships, creativity, passion and intimacy.
 And in winter, or the north direction, we go inward focusing on cleansing, purging, meditation, and developing spiritually as this is related to the inner world and the hidden realms.
 The north direction also relates to the element of earth because we need that grounding element when we work with the higher realms.